Struggling to get interviews?

 What is a scholarship resume?

-A scholarship resume is a resume that’s used to apply for scholarships and displays your academic background, awards, achievements, and activities, while also including your key skills and any professional or volunteer work experience you have.
+A scholarship resume is a document you use to apply for scholarships.
+A good scholarship resume displays your academic background, awards, achievements, and activities, while also including your key skills and any professional or volunteer work experience you have.

-Scholarship resumes are typically meant for high school students preparing to enter their freshman year at university, but they can also be for graduate students preparing a graduate school resume or even Ph.D. candidates.
+Scholarship resumes are typically meant for high school students preparing to enter their freshman year at university, but they can be used anytime you’re applying for a scholarship during your academic career.

 While not every scholarship requires a resume, many private scholarships request that you submit one.
-So before you create a resume for a scholarship, read over the rules and see if it’s required.
+So before you create a resume for a scholarship, read over the application instructions and see if it’s required.

 Scholarship resume example